blockchain-etl/ethereum-etl-postgres/README.md

-# Ethereum ETL PostgreSQL
+# Ethereum ETL for PostgreSQL

-### Export Ethereum data from BigQuery to CSV files
+### Export Ethereum data from BigQuery to CSV files in GCS

 - Install gcloud and run `gcloud auth login`
 - Run `pip install -r requirements.txt`
 - Run `ethereum_bigquery_to_gcs.sh $BUCKET`

-Exporting to CSV is going to take about 10 minutes.
+Exporting to CSV files is going to take about 10 minutes.

-### Import data from CSV files to Cloud SQL
+### Import data from CSV files to PostgreSQL database in Cloud SQL

 - Create a new Cloud SQL instance